acli/omni-news/README.md

 and/or turn the TV on (if possible) if it’s the day’s main programming segment.
 The schedule is cached and only downloaded every few days to minimize server load.

+Around December 2022, OMNI TV changed its schedule to include actual machine-readable language tags (their own inventions, not anything standard like ISO 639 or MARC codes).
+In theory, this means the script should be able to check for programs in other languages but this is not tested because my family only watches Cantonese news.

 Known issues
 ------------

-The script determines which programs are Cantonese by guessing.
-Unfortunately this is the only way because the schedule does not contain any information (whether human- or machine-readable) on the language of any specific program.
+Languages other than CAN (Cantonese) are untested and might not work.

-The Cantonese name of known programs are hard-coded.
+The Cantonese name of known programs are hard-coded because the master schedules do not contain the non-English names of anything.
-Again, the schedule contains no information so hard-coding is the only way.

 Sometimes, after the script downloads a fresh copy of the schedule it will not find any schedule for that day.